UK - In flight

 Day 19 - Colombo, Sri Lanka (overnight)

 Colombo is an interesting mix of Sri Lankan traditions, colonial remnants and the demands of a commercial capital.
 Discover Colombo on our tour, taking in the sacred Kelaniya Temple, once visited by the Buddha to quell a quarrel between two warring Naga leaders; the excellent Colombo National Museum and Independence Square, where Ceylon gained freedom from Britain in 1948.
-The afternoon is then free for further exploration.
-Alternatively, you can take a full-day optional excursion to the unforgettable Pinnawala Elephant Orphanage to watch Asian elephants bathe and play.
+Alternatively, you can take a full-day excursion to Pinnawala Elephant Orphanage.
 Or take an optional tour to Kandy, the last capital of Sri Lanka’s kings.
 The scenic drive takes you through small towns into Sri Lanka’s stunning hill country.
 Visit the Royal Botanic Gardens and the gold-roofed Temple of the Tooth, which holds a sacred tooth of Lord Buddha.

-After breakfast, disembark Aegean Odyssey and transfer to the airport for a scheduled British Airways or another leading airline flight to London Heathrow or Gatwick Airport.
-Upon arrival, you will be met and guided to your Titan vehicle for the journey home.
+After breakfast, disembark Aegean Odyssey and transfer to the airport for your return flight to the UK.
+Upon arrival your Titan vehicle will be waiting for the journey home.